Salam-Aboul-Hosn/lab-report-1-week-2/lab-report-1-week-2.md

 The scp command coppies files between a local and a remote system and is used to transfer data.
 In this case we ran the command: scp WhereAmI.java cs15lwi22zz@ieng6.ucsd.edu:~/ As we can see here the commmand is scp (java file name) with the server address (cs15lwi22auz@ieng6.ucsd.edu) following with :~/ This allowed us to copy a file from our computer to a remote computer.
 # Setting an SSH Key
 ![Image](SSHkey.png)
+Instead of having to type in your password every time you log in we can create an ssh key.
+Type in the command ssh-keygen.
+This command create a public and private key.
+The public key is sent to a location on the server while the private key is sent to a location on the client.
 # Optimizing Remote Running

 In order to optimize runnning the user is allowed to use semi colons in order to type multiple commands in one line.
 With semi colons after every command, you can type the commands in one line instead of typing them each seperately and clicking enter.